 - A \$40 registration fee will be added to your account for processing your registration.
 This fee will be added each semester you attempt to register for classes. - Tuition is billed at current per credit rates for each program.
-See the Student Accounts page for the specific per credit rates. - May Term and summer online sessions for undergraduate courses: Students pay traditional undergraduate tuition, which is 50 percent of the full traditional undergraduate tuition in fall and spring. - All registered students must complete vehicle registration through MyGFU, even if a vehicle will not be used on campus.
+See the Student Accounts page for the specific per credit rates. - Additional fees may apply based on program.
+See the Student Accounts page for more information. - May Term and summer online sessions for undergraduate courses: Students pay traditional undergraduate tuition, which is 50 percent of the full traditional undergraduate tuition in fall and spring. - All registered students must complete vehicle registration through MyGFU, even if a vehicle will not be used on campus.
 For students who will be parking on campus, a \$60 parking permit will be issued.
 Please contact Security Services for more information.